hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 # thoughts on the abstract component system ("ACS") experiment :[#002]

+## new preface

+the "autonomous component system" has come to represent an idea as much as a library. this document in its current state straddles both the very old (where "ACS" was primarily a library) and the contemporaneous with this writing, where "ACS" is an approach that informs design both within this library and outside of it. hopefully from context it will be clear under which category each of the below sections falls.

+## table of contents

+(this is mainly as a reference for placeholder for would-be identifiers, if we ever modernize the conventions there.)

+  - introductions, table of contents - would be a/A/1
+  - design tenets - would be b/B/2. #open [#002] modernize convention
+  - principles & patterns - would be c/C/3
+  - comparison to other related doo-hahs - would be d/D/4
+  - new experiments with associations - would be e/E/5
+  - the N tenets in depth f/F/6

 ## design tenets

 these tenets are a distilled expression of the "principles & patterns"